PritamMondal2006/Tekathon_Project/README.md

 # Tekathon_Project
-HEATMAP is a browser-based safety monitoring tool that combines live geolocation, weather data, and hospital discovery into a single, easy-to-use interface.
+WEATHERON is a browser-based safety monitoring tool that combines live geolocation, weather data, and hospital discovery into a single, easy-to-use interface.
 It was built during a hackathon to address the need for a unified, real-time safety dashboard accessible to anyone with a smartphone or browser.

 🛠️ Tech Stack